Father Juan Guillen

 By 2004, seven men, three sets of brothers who were all children of Mexican farmworkers, filed four civil suits.
 Some of the abuse was alleged to have occurred in the Diocese of Monterey in California.
 Some claims were included in the 2005/2006 settlement in Tucson, Arizona.

 The trial of one suit filed in California was set for June 2009.
-It alleged abuse of one boy for years by Father Guillen and Father Velez, beginning in 1988 when boy was age 8 years old.
-It was settled in May 2009 for $1.2M.
+It alleged abuse of one boy for years by Fr.
+Guillen and Fr.
+Velez, beginning in 1988 when the boy was age 8 years old.
+It was settled within the same year, in 2009, for $1.2M.

-In October, 2011 he was released from prison.
+In 2011, Fr.
+Guillen was released from prison.
 He reported to Yuma County probation offices as required but then disappeared and is believed to have fled to Mexico.
 He is on the Yuma County most wanted list.

 In January 2019, his name was included in the Diocese of Monterey’s list of clergy credibly accused of sex abuse of minors.
 It noted a report to the Diocese in 2003 of abuse in 1992.